Alcohol & Other Drug Services

 Individual short-term therapy is provided at the center to help students address a variety of concerns and issues.
 Click here to learn more about some common presenting problems.

 In your initial interview, a counselor will assess your needs and what services may be most appropriate.
-Students whose needs cannot be met at the UCC may be referred to other departments or services on campus and/or in the community, as appropriate.
+Students whose needs cannot be met at the CPS may be referred to other departments or services on campus and/or in the community, as appropriate.

 FSU faculty and staff seeking counseling for personal concerns should contact the Employee Assistance Program at 850-644-2288.